liamzdenek/hiive-application/memory-bank/progress.md

 - Implemented OpenRouter integration with meta-llama/llama-3.1-70b-instruct model for sentiment analysis
 - The article processor now uses LLM for analysis with no fallback to ensure high-quality results
 - The summary aggregator has been enhanced to better handle the LLM-generated analysis
-- Focus now shifts to implementing the frontend components
+- Frontend components have been implemented with a focus on user experience
+- Added article upload interface for web-based article submission
+- Implemented loading screen for better user experience during data fetching
-- Prioritize visual appeal and user experience to make a strong impression
+- Prioritized visual appeal and user experience to make a strong impression
-- Ensure the demo clearly communicates how this could add value to Hiive's platform
+- Ensured the demo clearly communicates how this could add value to Hiive's platform
 - AWS CDK deployment demonstrates infrastructure as code expertise and DevOps capabilities
 - All AWS resources are properly configured for the demo
+- The application now provides two ways to submit articles: through the desktop CLI and through the web interface